 Pruning Thyme for Shaping

 All thyme, whether it is upright thyme or creeping thyme, tends to get a little wild looking if not shaped regularly.
-If you are ok with your thyme getting a bit wild looking, you do not need to cut your thyme to shape it.
-But, if you want a thyme plant that is a little more formal, you will want to shape your thyme plant yearly.
+If you’re okay with your thyme getting a bit wild looking, you don’t need to cut your thyme to shape it.
+But, if you want a thyme plant that is a little more formal, you’ll want to shape your thyme plant yearly.

 In the spring, after new growth has started to appear, take a moment to picture how you would like your thyme plant to look.
 Keeping that shape in mind, use a sharp, clean pair of shears to trim the thyme plant in that shape.

-Do not cut the thyme plant back more than 1/3 when shaping.
-If you need to cut back your thyme plant by more than 1/3 in order to achieve the shape that you would like, only do a 1/3 cut back each year until the desired shape of the thyme plant is achieved.
+Don’t cut the thyme plant back more than one-third when shaping.
+If you need to cut back your thyme plant by more than one-third in order to achieve the shape that you would like, only do a one-third cut back each year until the desired shape of the thyme plant is achieved.

 Thyme can be cut at any time during the spring and summer to harvest.
-It is best though to stop harvesting thyme about 3-4 weeks before the first frost.
-This will allow the more tender stems on the thyme plant to harden off some before the cold comes and will make it so you have less die back on the thyme plant over the winter.
+It is best though to stop harvesting thyme about three to four weeks before the first frost.
+This will allow the more tender stems on the thyme plant to harden off some before the cold comes and will make it so you have less dieback on the thyme plant over the winter.